zerog-aero/YoloMask/README.md

    3. Once started, you can send images/video to the docker by using curl in your favourite terminal:
       * curl -X POST http://127.0.0.1:8080/annotate_image  --data-binary @"path to the image file" --output "name of the output file"
-      The @ charackter ist important and must be included.
-This is the command that I run on my local machine:
-      curl -X POST http://127.0.0.1:8080/annotate  --data-binary @"C:\Users\U734813\Documents\GitLab\zero_mask\inference\images\with_mask.jpg

       The following endpoints are avaliable:
       * annotate_image: Annotates and draws bounding boxes (shows mask/no mask)